tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### My abstract has been approved and it validates but why don’t I see a `submit to journal` button?

-You may not be the person who originally submitted the abstract.
-To check this, open the Authors metadata (top left choice) to Manage Authors and make sure that despite the fact that you may be "Corresponding Author" that `Make submitting author` is not an option to be chosen next to your name _(note that currently this is not working; efforts are being made to restore this function)_.
-If it is (and one of your co-authors does not have this), click on the button to make you the submitting author, save the changes, and see if you now can submit the abstract to the journal.
-You may need to log out of ARPHA and/or your browser to have changes made reflect properly when you log back in.
-Still have issues?
-Please contact the help desk.
+You may not be the person who originally submitted the abstract (see [submitting author](#submitting-author).
+If the submitting author is unavailable, please contact the Pensoft team <journals@pensoft.net> for help.

 ### I use more than one email for my work.
 How do I choose one?